cj-wong/Sunsetter/README.md

 ## Overview

 This project aims to automate sunset checking; scripts are intended to be used in conjunction with the check.
-In particular, you can
+In particular, you can add scripts to fire around sunset and a fixed point after.
+For example, you could create external scripts that control an IOT device (smart plug, lightbulb): turn on near sunset and turn off after.

 ## Usage